nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

     print(prompt_embeds[0].shape
     ```
     We get the output showing that the model returns the last hidden state with embedding shape (77, 1024) which will be used
     as input to provide condition to the Denoising UNet model.
-The dimensions here shows that this particular model can take
+The dimensions here show that this particular model can take
     max number of 77 input tokens and each token has embedding of size 1024.
     ```
     BaseModelOutputWithPooling(last_hidden_state=tensor([[[-0.3132, -0.4478, -0.0083,  ...,  0.2544, -0.0328, -0.2959],